How to Watch 'Everything Everywhere All at Once' and More 2023 Oscar Winners

 It follows a group of women in an isolated religious colony as they struggle to reconcile their faith with a series of sexual assaults committed by the colony's men.
 It's based on the book of the same name by Miriam Toews.

-You can rent it for $4 or buy it for $15 at Amazon and iTunes.
+You can rent it for $4 or buy it for $15 at Amazon.

 Nominations: